LASER-UMASS/basic-stats/README.md

 Program features:

 * Displays a set of entered numbers.
+* Displays the count of the set of entered numbers.
 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
+* Computes the mode of the set of numbers.
+* Resets the application state to display no numbers and clear all values.